Pembrokeshire

 • Old Kings Arms 13 Main Street Pembroke SA71 4JS Telephone(01646) 683611

 The former Coaching Inn is allegedly the oldest Inn in Pembroke dating back to around the 1520.
 It is set in the main thorough fare of Pembroke.
 The hotels’, Kings Bar, has four hand pumps serving local, regional and national beers.
 It is set in a cosy room with exposed stone walls and beams with a real fire.
 There is a separate lounge with dining area and a separate dining restaurant with room for larger groups.
-It prides itself on using many local products in their meals.
+It prides itself on using many local products in their meals (meal times shown are from their website October 2024).
 It lends itself for an ideal place to stay while exploring the area.
 The Kings Bar is open to non-residents.

 • Royal George Hotel 2 The Quay Pembroke SA71 4NT Telephone(01646) 686819